igranjo/DevMediaFrontEnd_Projeto2/README.md

-# Projeto 2 - A Era Artificial
+# Project 2 - A Era Artificial
 ## HTML+CSS:  DevMedia and Potência Tech by Ifood

 ## Features